Last Updated on May 3, 2022

+A travel adventure in the desert can leave an important print in your heart and soul.
 Picture this: the immensity of an endless space filled with nothingness, absolute silence, nature at its wildest.
 A regenerative moment, a place to leave behind the stress of everyday life and reconnect with yourself.
-A trip to the desert leaves an important print in your heart and soul.
-There are 23 major deserts in the world, and every location is different with something unique to offer.
+There are 24 major deserts in the world, and every location is different with something unique to offer.
 Whether you are exploring sand dunes in a hot desert or going on an expedition to the arctics, no natural landscape will challenge you as much as deserts do, so brace yourself for an adventure.
+Below, an exhaustive travel guide including the best desert gateways, clothing and camping essentials, and activites you can enjoy in the desert.

 As part of the Amazon Associate and eBay Partner Programme, we earn from qualifying purchases.